 - Relax –If you're relaxed, you won’t get nearly as stressed.
 Things like wearing a Christmas apron and playing a little Frank Sinatra and Dean Martin Christmas music to get you in the Christmas spirit.
 Other advice could be to embrace the slow food movement.
 Take your time and enjoy your food and your family.
 Laugh and sing – it’s fun.

 Wishing everybody a happy and healthy Christmas.
-All of these recipes can be found on the OMS recipe forum too.
+All of these recipes can be found on the Overcoming MS recipe forum too.